- Hormone therapy and chemotherapy are the two types of treatments for prostate cancer.

-Hormone therapy and chemotherapy both use a number of different drugs to treat prostate cancer.
+Hormone therapy drugs and chemotherapy drugs are two types of drugs that can be used to treat prostate cancer.

 Hormone Therapy Drugs